-Cite: 44-18-30B Reliability estimate: 5

-This exemption applies to the sale of a "work" as defined as an original and creative work, whether written, composed, created or executed for "one of a kind, limited" production, which falls into one of eight listed categories.
-The sale of such work applies only when the work is sold by the writer, composer or artist residing in an economic development zone and when the work is sold from the writer, composer or artist's place of business in the zone.
+Cite: 44-18-30B Reliability estimate: 5 This exemption applies to the sale of a "work" as defined as an original and creative work, whether written, composed, created or executed for "one of a kind, limited" production, which falls into one of eight listed categories.
+The sale of such work applies only when the work is sold by the writer, composer or artist residing in a designated artistic community zone, as provided and when the work is sold from the writer, composer or artist's place of business in the zone.
+Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: No similar provisions were found in any other New England state.
+68. Property Purchased from Federal Government: Cite: 44-18-35 Reliability estimate: 5 This exemption applies to property bought from the United States Government but only to the extent that the taxation would violate the U.S. Constitution.
+Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss not reliably estimable Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: